duerko2/token-service/README.md

-# Account Service
+# Token Service

-The Account Service is a microservice in the DTUPay system responsible for managing user accounts.
+The Token Service is a microservice in the DTUPay system responsible for creating, deleting, assigning and verifying tokens.

 ## Requirements
 To run the service locally, ensure that you have the proper dependencies installed